jasonsaini/VS-Clone/README.md

 ## Introduction

 **VS-Clone** replicates the functionalities and aesthetics of Visual Studio Code, offering a familiar coding experience.
 Built with Python and Qt5, powered by QtScintilla for code editing.
+Currently tested on Python 11 and Windows

 🚧 **Please Note: This project is a work in progress and under active development.** 🚧